• Skip to primary navigation

 • Skills for Work and Play (product) – This is how I’ve liked arranging our phys. ed. during elementary levels.
 At times, we’ve added swim lessons or horse riding experiences or similar by a qualified instructor in a local community and a homeschool co-op or local school might have occasional sports event(s).
 Hiking on park or community trails is always enjoyed by our family too!

-• One year we took time to study the skill of orienteering on our property and plan to repeat that unit study again since it was a lot of fun!
+• Another year we took time to study the skill of orienteering on our property and plan to repeat that unit study again since it was a lot of fun!

 • For high school levels, our family includes more written studies in with involvement of participating in physical activities of one’s individual interest(s).
 One can learn rules and tips for games easily through online videos (e.g. YouTube) and playing among family and friends (e.g. teen youth group).
 For written resources for projects, we might refer to a phys. ed. teacher’s textbook, Developmental Physical Education for Today’s Elementary School Children (D. Gallahue) that I picked up at a used book sale – it explains movements and techniques for various sports.
 We might use something such as Sports Science: 40 Goal-Scoring, High Flying, Medal-Winning Experiments for Kids (Jim Wiese) or novels or videos relating to athletes or activities of interest.